5 Steps to Overcome Imposter Syndrome

 Whenever self-doubt sneaks in, revisit your highlight reel.
 It’s your proof that you’re making a difference and making work that matters.

-Creating a slideshow of your best shots at the end of each year is a great piece of content to share on social and watching it builds your confidence in a huge way (I promise you on this one).
+This is a great piece of content to share on social, and watching it builds your confidence in a huge way (I promise you on this one).

 Step #4 - Reframe Failure as Feedback